Task A-1 Maintains safe and healthy workplace

 Task Descriptor

-Sheet metal workers are responsible for ensuring the safety of themselves and others in the work environment.
+Sheet metal workers participate in ensuring a healthy and inclusive workplace.
+They must be able to protect themselves, others, property, and the environment.
 Therefore, they must comply with company and jurisdictional regulations.
 It is critical that they be constantly aware of their surroundings and the hazards they may encounter.
+The use and maintenance of personal protective equipment (PPE) and safety equipment are essential to every job.

 NS |